Mitzvah Corps Israel

 After a late wake up and breakfast, the group will spend Shabbat in true Israeli kibbutz style, by relaxing at the pool, meeting and engaging with their Israeli peers, and getting a feel for real communal living!

 The term “coexistence” in the context of Israel has come to imply peace between cultural groups; this morning, the group will explore how the term also applies to creating inclusive space for all people in the natural environment.
 They’ll spend time working with LOTEM, an organization that adjusts existing hiking trails to make them accessible to people with various physical impairments, as well as runs programs for at-risk youth, and women and children who have experienced abuse, to use nature as therapy.
-In the afternoon, they’ll continue the coexistence theme by visiting the beautiful Bahai Gardens, and touring Wadi Nisnas, an Arab community that uses art as the foundation for partnership with their Jewish neighbors.
-The group will celebrate the 4th of July with a pool party and BBQ dinner back at the kibbutz!
+The group will then enjoy the hospitality of the minority Druze community as they welcome us to a delicious, authentic lunch.
+We will have a chance to learn about their faith, customs, and space in Israeli society.

 Day 7 – Young Refugees